-- 1 Management, planning and development decisions will be based on an integration of economic, environmental and social/cultural considerations. - 2 Avoidance of the risk of serious or irreversible environmental damage will not be postponed because of a lack of full, scientific knowledge (the 'precautionary principle'). - 3 An understanding of the effects that local activities have on the community, the nation and the world. - 4 Development of a strong, growing and diversified economy that enhances the capacity to protect the environment. - 5 Policy measures will encourage voluntary, cost effective achievement of environmental goals and responses to environmental problems.
+- 1. Management, planning and development decisions will be based on an integration of economic, environmental and social/cultural considerations. - 2.
+Avoidance of the risk of serious or irreversible environmental damage will not be postponed because of a lack of full, scientific knowledge (the 'precautionary principle'). - 3.
+An understanding of the effects that local activities have on the community, the nation and the world. - 4.
+Development of a strong, growing and diversified economy that enhances the capacity to protect the environment. - 5.
+Policy measures will encourage voluntary, cost effective achievement of environmental goals and responses to environmental problems. - 6.
+Acknowledgement will be made of the need for community consultation and participation in decision making to achieve a cooperative response to environmental, economic and community issues.